onepanelio/core-docs/docs/getting-started/quickstart.md

 <TabItem value="microk8s">

 :::important
-MicroK8s is currently only supported on Ubuntu 20.04 or higher running as host OS on a local cluster.
+MicroK8s deployment is currently only supported on Ubuntu 20.04 or higher running as host OS on a local cluster.

 See [MicroK8s on remote machines](/docs/deployment/configuration/remote-microk8s) for reference if you are deploying to a remote VM or using Multipass.
 :::